Chapter 13 BWV 72 Alles nur nach Gottes Willen

 But if the listener feels any sense of déjá vu about the first movement of C 72 it is probably because it is known from a different context.
 Bach later re-used it for his popular Mass in G minor BWV 235.
 Both the spirit of the original setting and its marked rhythmic structure made it entirely suitable for the later setting of the Gloria.

 The break would certainly have given him a breathing space and time to prepare his next batch of cantatas, several of which are extremely impressive works.
-The magnificent sinfonia for C 146 (chapter 14), albeit an arrangement, speaks for itself and, although the cantatas for, and following, Easter of 1726 appear to have no obvious uniting principle, it is interesting that in C 129 (chapter 16) Bach returned to the chorale/fantasia format for the important date of Trinity.
+The magnificent sinfonia for C 146 (chapter 14), albeit an arrangement, speaks for itself and, although the cantatas for, and following, Easter of 1726 appear to have no obvious uniting structural principle, it is interesting that with C 129 (chapter 16) Bach returned to the chorale/fantasia format for the important date of Trinity.

 We may also remind ourselves that the St Matthew Passion was to receive its first performance for the Easter celebrations of the following year and Bach, in addition to his ongoing duties, must have also been composing it at this time.